northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

     ```

 - **This multi-GPU setup is intended for research workflows only.
 For course-related multi-GPU needs, please refer to the course request form.
 Instructors should submit those requests directly through the appropriate channels.**
-RC staff should make sure that the instructor is contacted and educated about this and then create a reservation for all the students for the duration of the class.
 - Perform testing on 1,2,..(4,8) GPUs.
 Record runtimes for each test (calculate efficiency).

 ### Step-3